oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ## Spider: Protective and Secretive

 * **Summon Effect:** Spider enters upon a growing network of powerful webs, which can hold together even the most chaotic battlefields.
 She brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Ruin damage incurred during this battle.
-* **Rider Boon:** While piloting Spider, you draw a new card into your Stash every time one of your cards is Beat-Back, because Spider *totally* saw that coming.
+* **Rider Boon:** While piloting Spider, you draw a new card into your Hand every time one of your cards is Beat-Back, because Spider *totally* saw that coming.
 * **Final Form Affinity:** (favored positions in the Final Form) Pick one for now: X / Y / Z